 Bully Ray launched himself into the ring out of nowhere and attempted to grab Bandido.
 But Bandido was too quick and did a backflip off the turnbuckle over Bully Ray.
 Suddenly, Lifeblood members, Traci and Haskins came to the ring to back their partner up.

 Suddenly, Bully Ray found himself outnumbered by the three Lifeblood members.
 But out of nowhere, the Soldiers of Savagery debuted out of nowhere and jumped Lifeblood from behind.
-They proceeded to destroy Lifeblood with a series of devastating maneuvers which left their bodies strewn out across the ring.
+They proceeded to destroy Lifeblood with a series of devastating maneuvers that left their bodies strewn out across the ring.
 They clearly demonstrated themselves to be a new power to be reckoned with during this startling debut.

 Bully Ray and Shane Taylor both asked each other who ordered them to come to the ring and where they came from.
 It seemed that neither knew.
 But obviously, neither one were disappointed with the circumstances, as the show ended.